It is no surprise that abuse damages the victim, even when the abuse is not physical.

-If a relationship is not bringing the happiness and satisfaction desired, the the victim may turn to outside substances to 'feel good'.
+If a relationship is not bringing the happiness and satisfaction one desires, the the victim may turn to outside substances to 'feel good'.
 This can be anything: alcohol, legal and illegal drugs, cigarettes, sex, and other harmful habits.
-These "false stress-busters" will only make the victim's life worse and solving the abuse problem more difficult.
+These 'false stress-busters' will only make the victim's life worse and solving the abuse problem more difficult.

 10. Risky, destructive behaviors and suicidal thoughts

 Taking this feeling one-step further may lead to suicidal thoughts and behaviors.
-It’s easy to think about suicide as a way to end your own suffering when you don’t see any other solution before you.
-Victims of emotional abuse might express their suicidal thoughts by hurting themselves in small ways such as becoming addicted to substances or unhealthy behavior, dangerous behaviors, self-cutting, unhealthy eating, etc.
+It’s easy to think about suicide as a way to end your own suffering when you don’t see any other solution.
+Victims of emotional abuse might express their suicidal thoughts by hurting themselves in small ways such as becoming addicted to substances or unhealthy behaviors, dangerous behaviors, self-cutting, unhealthy eating, etc.

 11. Stockholm Syndrome

-The Stockholm Syndrome is a condition whereby the victim of abuse feels a bond with the abuser; worshiping him or her, and a bizarre agreement with his or her goals of domination and control.
+The Stockholm Syndrome is a condition whereby the victim of abuse feels a bond with the abuser; worshiping him or her, and a bizarre agreement with the abuser's goals to dominate and control.

 12. Sexual relationships